weiranc/pokedex-mongoDB/README.md

 ### Step 1

-- Build out server to serve the front end.
+- Build out an express server to serve the front end.
 - Create a script for starting the server and for webpack.
 Run both.
 - Refactor your client to dynamically render from your React files.
 - You will know if you have done this correctly if you see bulbasaur, ivysaur, venasaur.